hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 ***Graffiti Factory Data***

  Cloud Administrator must publish graffiti factory data before importing any workload in the Cloud.
-This can be done either by using CODN to import graffiti content from local folder or HP Cloud OS Enterprise portal.
+This can be done either by using CODN to import graffiti content from local folder or HP Helion Cloud OS Enterprise portal.
 Refer to the section on Importing Workload to initialize cloud with graffiti factory data.
 One can validate if the content from CODN portal or local import is being downloaded or not.
 To validate the content download, do the following:

   1. On the Administration Dashboard, click Cloud Tab to select it.<br>
    Cloud tab is activated and the options are displayed in the left panel.
 By default, all the services are displayed in the right pane.